 Naming the Pattern Boards and Putting Them in Sequence

-Children are asked to recognize whether they have the pattern board that will hold the block pattern displayed by the teacher.
-Through this and other activities, students generalize their understanding of quantity and sequence.
+Children are asked to recognize whether they have the Pattern Board that will hold the block pattern displayed by the teacher.
+Through this and other activities, students expand and generalize their understanding of quantity and sequence, learning the names of the different Pattern Boards in the same way they learned the block names.

 Learning about Even Number Patterns